 - Applicants must have and maintain an overall GPA of 3.2, with at least a 3.4 average in undergrad psychology courses.

 - Applicants must take the GRE and earn a total score of at least 297 (with minimum scores of 151 on the verbal and 146 on the quantitative).
-Only scores submitted by ETS directly to UT Arlington are acceptable.
+Only scores submitted by ETS directly to UTA are acceptable.

 Students not meeting this criteria may still be considered if the meet all of the general admissions requirements of the Graduate School.
 Admission is competitive and meeting the admission requirements will not ensure acceptance in the program.
 Students are admitted only in fall semesters.
-It is recommended that applicants complete all steps of the application process on or before our departmental deadline February 1.
+It is recommended that applicants complete all steps of the application process on or before our departmental deadline of December 15.